A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

-we implemented an expression parser using Boost Spirit\footnote{\url{http://boost-spirit.com/}}.
+An expression parser using Boost Spirit~\cite{boost} was implemented.
 In addition to the parser, we need an evaluator able to evaluate an expression, given a parse tree and variable assignments to an actual value.
 Expressions arising in multi-objective optimization problems usually evaluate to booleans or floating point values.
 The parse tree, also denoted abstract syntax tree (AST), is constructed recursively while an expression is parsed.
 Upon evaluation, all unknown variables are replaced with values, either obtained from simulation results or provided by other subtrees in the AST.
 In this stage, the AST can be evaluated bottom-up and the desired result is returned after processing the root of the tree.

-To improve the expressive power of objectives and constraints we introduced a simple mechanism to define and call custom functions in expressions.
-Using simple functors, e.g., as the one shown in Listing 4 to compute an average over a set of data points, enriches expressions with custom functions.
+To improve the expressive power of objectives and constraints, a simple mechanism to define and call custom functions in expressions was introduced.
+Using simple functors, to compute an average over a set of data points, enriches expressions with custom functions.
 Custom function implementations overload the \texttt{()} parenthesis operator.
-The function arguments specified in the corresponding expression are stored in a \texttt{std::vector} of Boost variants\footnote{\url{www.boost.org/doc/html/variant.html}} that can be booleans, strings or floating point values.
+The function arguments specified in the corresponding expression are stored in a \texttt{std::vector} of Boost variants~\cite{boost2} that can be booleans, strings or floating point values.